XRPLF/xrpl-dev-portal/content/concepts/introduction/intro-to-consensus.md

 ## See Also

 - [Consensus Network Concepts](consensus-network.html) for several articles describing the mechanics of the XRP Ledger Consensus Protocol in greater depth.
-- [Run `rippled` as a Validator](run-rippled-as-a-validator.html) for instructions running your own validator.
+- [Run `rippled` as a Validator](run-rippled-as-a-validator.html) for instructions on running your own validator.
 - [Decentralization Strategy Update (Ripple Dev Blog)](https://ripple.com/dev-blog/decentralization-strategy-update/) for a description of Ripple's goals and plans for decentralizing the XRP Ledger.

 <!--{# TODO: Replace the Decent Strategy Update w/ a newer article when we have one #}-->